 The watches were of excellent quality, thanks in large part to the majority of the brand's collection being manufactured by Rolex SA and fitted with pocket watch movements made by Cortébert, which was one of the best-regarded movement makers at the time.

 The brand continued to innovate throughout the 20th century, filing a patent for a new, tritium-based luminant known as Luminor in 1949.
 Cases were slowly improved, with increased water and shock-resistance being the brand's primary concern.
-With the addition of the now-iconic "crown-protecting bridge" launching with the first Luminor collection in 1950, the brand's overarching DNA was set.
+With the addition of the now-iconic "crown-protecting bridge" ( crown guards ), launching with the first Luminor model in 1950, the brand's overarching DNA was set.
 However, many years would pass before these models we now take for granted would be made available to the public.

 Following the death of Guido Panerai in 1972, the company was passed down to Dino Zei.
 Zei continued the brand’s relationship with the Italian Navy but instead focused production on diving instruments such as underwater flashlights, depth gauges, and compasses.
 It wasn't until the early 1990s that Panerai would return to watchmaking in force.